Enterprise Isometric Internet security firewall protection information

 The same edge firewall can be used to do more granular segmentation; this is known as micro-segmentation.
 In this case, the firewall works at a finer granularity, logically dividing the data center into distinct security segments down to the individual workload level, then defining security controls and delivering services for each unique segment.
 So, each endpoint has its segment and can’t talk outside that segment without policy.
 However, we can have a specific internal firewall to do the micro-segmentation.

 Some micro-segmentation solutions could be Endpoint Groups (EPGs) with the Cisco ACI and ACI networks.
 ACI networks are based on ACI contracts that have subjects and filters to restrict traffic and enable the policy.
-Within the Endpoint Groups, traffic is unrestricted; however, we need an ACI contract for traffic to cross EPGs.
+Traffic is unrestricted within the Endpoint Groups; however, we need an ACI contract for traffic to cross EPGs.

 A load balancer is a device that acts as a reverse proxy and distributes network or application traffic across several servers.
 This allows organizations to ensure that their resources are used efficiently and that no single server is overburdened.
-This can improve the running applications’ performance, scalability, and availability.
+It can also improve running applications’ performance, scalability, and availability.

 Load balancing and load balancer scaling refer to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or pool.
 For security, a load balancer has some capability and can absorb many attacks, such as a volumetric DDoS attack.
 Here, we can have an elastic load balancer running in software.